Too Late or Not Too Late? Hug’s New Tardy Policy

 Reception of the policy has not been so positive.
 Mrs. Dugan commented sarcastically that “[the students] love it so much.”
 Students and teachers have expressed concern over students missing more class time after walking to D-1 and returning to class.
 Others fear that students will skip class entirely rather than walk all the way across campus and back.
 “I’ve actually seen freshmen leaving through the gates,” one student said.
 “Some of my friends were heated,” said another junior.

 Many students have proposed that places to get tardy passes be spread throughout campus to avoid these issues.
-Mrs. Dugan confirmed that the trek to D-1 was intended to be “really inconvenient.”
-Vice President Sego said that there will be a committee in the future comprised of students, teachers, and admins to ensure that the policy in place is beneficial for all of those involved.
+Mrs. Dugan confirmed that the trek to D-1 was in fact “really inconvenient.”
+Vice Principal Sego said that there will be a committee in the future comprised of students, teachers, and admins to ensure that the policy in place is beneficial for all of those involved.

 Mrs. Dugan also said that the new policy has also had unintended positive outcomes.
 Bathrooms have not been vandalized since its implementation, and more students have been caught using cannabis.

 Edits concerning location of The Nest made on 2/24/20.